a-hodges/ist-tutoring/README.md

 #### View Tickets

 Tutors can.
-The tickets list can be accessed by clicking `Tutor` in the toolbar, then `Tickets` or by clicking `View Tickets` on the homepage.
+The tickets list can be accessed by clicking `Tutor` in the toolbar, then `View Tickets` or by clicking `View Tickets` on the homepage.

 The view tickets page has three sections. `Open` is for tickets not yet claimed by a tutor. `Claimed` is for tickets that have been claimed, but the session is not yet finished. `Closed` is for tickets for which the session has been finished.